nnategh/SModel-v1.1/DATAFLOW.md

 # Data flow
 > All the following figures plotted for the neuron id `1505111501` and its receptive field proble location (probe index `52`).
-For more details see [1].

 [![Data flow](assets/figures/data-flow.svg "Data flow")](README.md)